October 16, 2024

 As ever, this article comes with the caveat that estate planning is a complicated process and one that you’d be unwise to attempt without professional help.
 Hopefully this information is useful in flagging up an issue which affects many expats and offering a potential solution to explore with a professional.

-Feel free to contact me (jamiebubb@melbournecapitalgroup.com) to arrange a meeting to discuss IHT and craft a solution specifically tailored to your needs or join us this 18th April for a webinar on U.K. Inheritance Tax at 5.00pm / GMT +8.
+Feel free to contact me (jamiebubb@melbournecapitalgroup.com) to arrange a meeting to discuss IHT and craft a solution specifically tailored to your needs or join us this 8th of September for a seminar on UK Inheritance Tax at Cantaloupe, Troika Kuala Lumpur

 Checkbox Icon